quantgirluk/Dialid-Santiago/content/collection/series_01/_index.md

 weight: 2
 publishDate: 2023-12-01
 date: 2023-12-01
-subtitle: "Countdown to Christmas 🎄"
+subtitle: "A seasonal tradition of daily explorations.
+Inspired by Advent of Code, this series is my own way of celebrating the end of the year and count down the days to Christmas 🎄"
 description: |
-  Countdown to Christmas 🎄
+  A seasonal tradition of daily explorations.
+Inspired by Advent of Code, this series is my own way of celebrating the end of the year and count down the days to Christmas 🎄
 excerpt: "A seasonal tradition of daily explorations.
 Inspired by Advent of Code, this series is my own way of celebrating the end of the year and count down the days to Christmas 🎄—opening a new door each day to unwrap ideas in probability, randomness, and beyond."